jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 !SLIDE
 # Tell a story

+    @@@ gherking
     Feature: Don't let anonymous people use the PHP filter In order to prevent site hacking
       As a site owner
       I need to know that my site is properly configured

 !SLIDE
 # Elaborate with scenarios